LABJ WEEKLY EDITION

 INVESTMENT: Launchpad moves into spending more on programs, events.

 Santa Monica tech accelerator Launchpad LA has officially ditched its office space at 1520 Second St. as part of its shift to a model emulating the country’s top accelerator, Mountain View’s Y Combinator.

 EMPLOYMENT: Rich Reinis on to second firm after life as Kripsy Kreme franchisee.

 After decades of practicing law, Rich Reinis felt something was missing.

 Last week’s major news from labusinessjournal.com and other sources

-Upcoming calendar of events.
+Upcoming local events.

-Upcoming local conventions
+Upcoming local conventions.

 A look at some of L.A.’s biggest business stories.

 From speculation about a pro football stadium in Inglewood to Sony’s ‘Interview’ saga, the Business Journal clocks in with 2014’s biggest stories.